tom-seddon/ghouls-tng/README.md

 - `↑`/`↓` select the NEW thing's creation value (see below)
 - `RETURN` adds an instance of the NEW thing to the level
 - `C` changes the level-specific colour
-- `R` redraws the level (since the editor isn't particularly careful about tidily redrawing everything while editing)
-- `SHIFT+S` sets the player's start position
 - `G` sets one corner of the ghost start position area (the position is automatically clamped if necessary)
 - `SHIFT+G` sets the other corner of the ghost start position area
 - `CTRL+G` unsets the ghost start position area
+- `R` redraws the level (since the editor isn't particularly careful about tidily redrawing everything while editing)
 - `S` sets the player's test start position
+- `SHIFT+S` sets the player's start position
+- `T` toggles presence of standard treasure or not (see below)
 - `TAB` lets you test the level.
 If the test start position is set, the player starts there.
 Testing ends with `ESCAPE` or when you die or complete the level